Description

 OpenCVE Recommended Actions

-• If no patch is available, isolate the camera by restricting access to its management interface to trusted IP addresses or dedicated VLANs.
+• If a patch is not yet available, restrict access to the camera’s management interface to trusted IP addresses or dedicated VLANs and enforce strong account controls, including disabling unnecessary monitoring accounts and encouraging complex passwords.

-• Enable and monitor activity logs for abnormal command‑execution events to detect possible exploitation attempts.
+• Monitor the camera’s logs for abnormal command‑execution events to detect possible exploitation attempts.

 Tracking